Sawyer-Anderson1/CS_3354_Team_2_Project/1_code/README1.txt

     .env.example: Template for environment variables

     Key Functionality
-    The project appears to be a matching system with both web and mobile interfaces.
-The backend is built with Python and includes:
     Authentication System (auth.py)
       Handles user authentication and authorization
       Manages user sessions and security
     Matching Algorithm (matching.py)
-    Contains the core logic for matching users or items Likely implements specific matching criteria and algorithms Database Management
+      Contains the core logic for matching users or items Implements matching based off distance from volunteers, and uses the KNN algorithm with ball tree.
+    Database Management
       Uses SQLAlchemy (based on the presence of alembic.ini) Includes models for data structure
     Has migration support for database versioning
-    API Layer
-    The main.py file likely serves as the API entry point Handles routing and request processing